lexyblazy/ethereum-blockchain-indexer/README.md

 ### RocksDB Setup

-It's very important to get the use the correct versions.
+It's very important to use the correct versions.
 There seems to be a lot of breaking changes and compatibility issues between the versions.
 So use the below versions

 - [RocksDB ](https://github.com/facebook/rocksdb) - `v7.9.2`
 - [GoRocksDB](https://github.com/linxGnu/grocksdb)  - `v1.7.15`